euroargodev/VirtualFleet_recovery/README.md

 |<img src="https://raw.githubusercontent.com/euroargodev/VirtualFleet_recovery/master/docs/img/logo-virtual-fleet-recovery.png" alt="VirtualFleet-Recovery logo" width="400"><br>``Virtual Fleet - Recovery`` is a CLI and webAPI to make predictions of Argo float positions|
 |:---------:|

-The goal of this repository is to provide a library to make Argo floats trajectory predictions in order to facilitate recovery.
+The goal of this repository is to provide a library to make Argo floats trajectory predictions easy, in order to facilitate recovery.
-The prediction _patch_ or _cone_ could be displayed on the map at: https://floatrecovery.euro-argo.eu
+The library produces a prediction _patch_ or _cone_ that could be displayed on a map like here: https://floatrecovery.euro-argo.eu
 More about Argo floats recovery in here: https://github.com/euroargodev/recovery/issues

 - [POC #1](#poc--1)